Alexzg/DS-NN-basic-function/README.md

 For the quick assess of the code, a Binary Classifier is trained.

 Many variables for the Classifier's training are easily changable, in order to provide quick development iteration.

+# Prediction
+In order to measure the accuracy of the Classifier's predicted values, the already known values of the "Test Set" have been used.